 Just don’t forget your camera for this ride.

 There’s plenty of time throughout the weekend for your chance to experience Boulia from above with flights operating all weekend long from the racecourse.
-Don’t miss out, prepurchase your ride with your entry pass here.
+Rides are available to pre-purchase in the ticket box office when tickets for 2022 go on sale.

 Check out Boulia